The Broken Road, part 11

 "And how can you be so sure?"

 "Because I won't let them.
-If it comes down to it, Felicity, we can always
+If it comes down to it, Felicity,

 just leave."